 This heading may have you screaming at the top of your lungs, “How can I relax with this ringing in my ears?”
 We get it, it’s not easy.
 But remember, stress makes tinnitus louder.
 Even a small reduction in stressful feelings can help.

 Relax any way you can safely do so while pregnant.
-Try exercise, meditation, reading, yoga, or doing things you enjoy.
-These are things that have been shown to help in some studies.
+Try exercise, meditation, reading, yoga, or doing things you enjoy, which studies show can help.
 Always talk to your doctor regarding exercise routines and supplements during pregnancy.

 Focus on the positive and try to redirect your thoughts if they become negative to reduce stress spirals.